 I wrote numerous blog posts about infrastructure-as-code principles, and collected them here.
-I will also make it part of the Network Automation Concepts webinar, but that will take a while to happen.
+I also made it part of the Network Automation Concepts webinar.

 AWS and Azure webinars include automation section, so you’ll find some basic ideas there, and we created a GitHub repository with tons of examples using Ansible, Terraform, and cloud-specific tools like CloudFormation templates (AWS) and Resource Manager Templates (Azure).

 On the tooling side, I would recommend using Terraform to deploy cloud infrastructure and Git to manage changes to configuration files… unless your organization prefers a specific tool.
 You probably won’t be allowed to use public GitHub or GitLab services, but as you’re already in Azure and AWS, you could consider AWS CodeCommit or Azure DevOps Services.
 They would be easier to operate than setting up your own on-premises (or in-cloud) Git server like on-premises GitLab.

 What would you recommend for "bonus points" testing tool?
 We could check Terraform/Ansible exit status, but that would only find syntax errors.
 What if our commit breaks connectivity, how do we find it?
 PyATS?
 Batfish?